Dayan-Zhanchi/aoc/days/README.md

 For this implementation don't even need to keep track of a distance array/dict, just put it into the priority queue, and if correctly implemented, should always give the least amount of heat to reach the given node the state it's associated with.
-Because the priority queue will always sort in descending order that means as soon as we reach the target we will get the least amount of heat and we are done.
+Because the priority queue will in this case retrieve items in ascending order that means as soon as we reach the target we will get the least amount of heat, and we are done.
 We would have needed a distance array if we somehow wanted to know the lowest heat for more than just the target tile.

 ---